kkmzero/isampp/docs/manual.md

 File:   i_crimes.inc
 ```

 List of crime report identifiers starting with prefix *CRIME* followed by ten-code.
 These macros can be used as input parameters in function *PlayCrimeReportForPlayer(playerid, suspectid, **crimeid**)*.
-You can try this in sandbox gamemode with command **/crime [3-19, 21, 22]**.
+You can try to play each crime report in sandbox gamemode with command **/crime [3-19, 21, 22]**.
 </br></br>

 | Identifier    | Value | Description                            |